stevevillardi/week3-hangman/README.md

 # week3-hangman
 Final Fantasy 7 Hangman

-##Instrucitons
+## Instructions
-Press any letter key to being playing.
+The city of Midgar is under attack by the Diamond Weapon, only you can stop thier attempts at destroying the city.
+Using your keyboard or the letter buttons below, choose a letter and try to guess the secret word.
+You have 10 chances to guess the word before the Diamond Weapon destroys the city!
 Keypresses for non characters will be ignored.

-Words are chosen from an array of characters and places from FF7.
+## Screenshot

-Victory music plays when you solved a word and any wrong guess will draw the next appropriate hangman part via html canvas.
+![image][/assets/images/hangman.png] | width=500

-Tracks:
+### How it works
-    Total # of Wins
+- Words are chosen from an array of characters and places from FF7.
-    Letters already guessed
+- To pick a new word simply click the new word button or solve the current word and a new game will start automatically after 5 seconds.
-    Letter available to choose
+- Victory of defeat SFX will play depending on the outcome

-To pick a new word simply click the new word button.
+- Click on the music icon to listen background music while you play

-Categories are People, Places and Summons of FF7 (Some may be more than one word)
+### Statistics

-When you are out of lives game ends until you start a new game.
+- Total # of Wins

-TODO List:
+- Letters already guessed
-update letterButtons so if someone clicks or types a letter the on screen letter button deactivates. currently a type letter will not update the letterButton list items. - COMPLETED
+- Letter available to choose